lightning/bolts/02-peer-protocol.md

   - if there are updates pending on the receiving node's commitment transaction:
     - MUST NOT send a `shutdown`.
   - MUST NOT send multiple `shutdown` messages.
-  - if there is an ongoing splice:
+  - if there is an pending splice:
     - MUST NOT send a `shutdown`.
   - MUST NOT send an `update_add_htlc` after a `shutdown`.
   - if no HTLCs remain in either commitment transaction (including dust HTLCs)